 When it comes to actually hosting your first webinar, the tech can be complicated.
 Luckily, there are solutions for every budget, some more perfect than others.

 If you have a budget, WebinarJam is a great option that a lot of my blog friends use.
-Otherwise, my preferred method is to host a webinar within your Teachable school.
+Otherwise, our preferred method is to host a webinar within your Teachable school.

 You do this by setting up a YouTube live and embedding the livestream into a lesson in a course.
 This is great for two reasons: